A taste of our award-winning products

-Come and meet us at The Goods Shed next to Canterbury West station to taste the best of British handmade cheeses.
+Come and meet us at The Good Shed next to Canterbury West station to taste the best of British handmade cheeses.

 You can find all our cheeses at our own outlet in The Goods Shed, Canterbury, among a mouthwatering selection of more than 50 British artisanal cheeses.
 We also sell Kentish crisps, chutney, apple juice and crackers.
 Gift vouchers are available as the perfect treat for the cheese lovers in your life.